-- Nasal irrigation.
-Once a day or as needed, fill a neti pot with an over-the-counter saline nasal solution or specially prepared water.
-Then tilt your head sideways over the sink and place the spout of the neti pot in your upper nostril.
-Breathing through your open mouth, pour in the liquid so it drains through your lower nostril.
+Try nasal irrigation.
+Once a day or as needed, fill a neti pot with a saline nasal solution or specially prepared water.
+Tilt your head sideways over a sink.
+Then place the spout of the neti pot in your upper nostril.
+Pour in the liquid so it drains through your lower nostril.
+Breathe through your mouth as you pour.
 Repeat on the other side.

 Do not use regular tap water.
 Water should be distilled or sterile, previously boiled and cooled, or passed through a filter that is designed to trap common germs.

 - Get active.
 Exercise helps ease swelling inside the nose.

 - Use nasal strips.
 These flexible strips go across the bridge of the nose.
 They can help keep your nasal passages open when you have a stuffy nose.

 - Raise the head of your bed.
 Elevate it by about 30 to 45 degrees.
 If you don't have an adjustable bed, try placing objects such as bricks under the legs of your bed.
 This might help ease your symptoms.

 If you still want to try allergy medicine, talk with a member of your health care team.
 Ask about the risks and benefits.
 To manage mild allergy symptoms, your health care professional might recommend an oral antihistamine that's taken by mouth.
 These antihistamines include loratadine (Claritin, Alavert) and cetirizine (Zyrtec Allergy).

 For moderate to serious symptoms, your health care professional might recommend a steroid spray along with an antihistamine.
 Take the lowest effective dose of the steroid spray.
 Choices that you can buy without a prescription include the nasal sprays budesonide (Rhinocort Allergy), fluticasone (Flonase Allergy Relief), and mometasone (Nasonex 24HR Allergy).